frePPLe/frepple/doc/installation-guide/linux-binaries.rst

   sudo -H pip3 install -r https://raw.githubusercontent.com/frepple/frepple/6.0.0/requirements.txt

   # Install the frePPLe binary RPM package and the necessary dependencies.
-  # There are frepple, frepple-doc and frepple-dev package files.
-  # Normally you only need to install the frepple package.
   sudo dnf --nogpgcheck localinstall  frepple*.rpm

   # Create frepple database schema